All Articles

 Key GMP elements:

 • In-process controls.
 Testing during manufacturing, not just at the end.
+Intermediate checks on pH, concentration, color, and other parameters catch drift before it becomes a failed batch.

 • Finished product testing.
 Comprehensive quality testing before any batch gets released.
+For USP/EP grade nicotine, this includes assay, related substances, residual solvents, heavy metals, water content, and specific rotation.

 • Deviation management.
 Formal investigation and resolution of any departure from the documented process.
+Deviations are classified by severity, investigated to root cause, and closed with corrective and preventive actions.

 How the Three Work Together